nchandhi/nckmdeployment/README.md

 The sample data used in this repository is synthetic and generated using Azure Open AI service.
 The data is intended for use as sample data only.

-### Products used/licenses required

--   Azure Speech Service

--   Azure OpenAI

--   Microsoft Fabric Capacity

--   Azure AI Services***

--   The user deploying the template must have permission to create resources and resource groups.

 ### Solution accelerator architecture
 ![image](./Documents/Images/ReadMe/ckm-sol-arch.png)